By Natalia Yurevich

 How did your critical inner voice and the feeling of shame start developing?

-I developed that inner critic quite young because I knew that if I did well, my parents would love me.
+I developed that inner critic quite young.
+I knew that if I did well, my parents would love me.

 Who was your female role model if you had any?